 Skip to content

-SMARD1 is an inherited nervous system condition that causes muscle weakness and respiratory failure, usually beginning between the ages of 6 weeks and 6 months.
-SMARD1 is an extremely rare disease; the number of children affected is very small.
-Currently, it is not possible to collect accurate numbers of those affected but this may change as knowledge of the condition increases.
+SMARD1 is an inherited nervous system condition that causes muscle weakness and respiratory failure.
+Symptoms usually start to show between the ages of 6 weeks and 6 months.
+It is an extremely rare disease.
+The number of children affected is very small.

 In the UK, SMARD1 is sometimes also called: